HTTP Request Query Parameters and Headers

 X-NLP-Testing header to notify Places API about test requests can continue tu use this header against GS7.

 GS7 is exposing a neutral international political view, where territories may have unresolved claims.
-Country specific political views are currently not supported.
+The customer application may choose a political view by setting

 X-VIN header to notify the Vehicle Identification Number is currently not supported.